 This pop up tent is made with polyurethane coated fabrics that are heavily water resistant.
 It has room for up to 4 people, and it’s ready to setup and use in almost no time flat.

-While you won’t want to take this pop up tent into extreme weather, it does fit the bill for casual use and one of the best 4 person pop up tents.
+While you won’t want to take the tent into extreme weather, it does fit the bill for casual use and one of the best 4 person pop up tents.

 - 2 or 4 Person capacity